greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 ##### Movements

-The first type includes action blocks for movement.
-These action blocks include:
+The first type of action blocks can be used to make your character move.
+They include:

 * Moving forward by 1 square;
 * Moving backward by 1 square;